 Is your business at risk because critical functions or knowledge are vested in one person?
 What happens if this person wins the lottery and resigns, or worse still, hit by a bus?
-The bus test is a thought experiment for considering and exploring the consequences of losing a critical person from the business.
-In some cases, a warning of impending change is available such as the receipt of a resignation letter.
+The bus test is a thought experiment for considering and exploring the consequences of losing a critical person.
+In some cases, a warning of impending change is available such as receiving a resignation letter.
 In situations such as personal injury or fatality, the changes are instantaneous, and businesses need to be resilient to such challenges.

 Large businesses also have the option of taking out key-person insurance.
 However, the issue is that staff often become key persons over time.
 Undocumented activities and processes become ingrained into the daily routine, others become dependent on them, and it becomes business as usual without further consideration.

 There are common signs which indicate a failed bus test:

 - Unable to achieve something because someone has taken the day off.
-Make sure everything there are no dependencies on specific individuals.
+Make sure there are no dependencies on specific individuals.

 - Requesting information from a department and being told ‘Joe is the expert, you will need to speak with him’.
 Knowledge critical to the day-to-day running of the business should always be shared between team members and thoroughly documented.

 - Individuals within the business keeping crucial information to themselves and being evasive when asked, rather than openly sharing their knowledge with others.
 A misconception on the part of some staff that if they are the only person who knows something or able to do something specific within their working environment, that their employer must keep them or pay more for their work.
 In practice, the reverse is true; it is less risky to remove them than to be held over a barrel.